• Skip to primary navigation

 Ingredients

-• 400 grams macaroni pasta or your preferred shape/gluten-free pasta
+• 400 grams macaroni or elbow pasta [or your preferred shape/or go with gluten-free pasta - but do adjust the cooking times]

-• 450 grams broccoli chopped into small florets, peel the stalk and dice, and chop any leaves.
+• 450 grams broccoli [1 medium head of broccoli, chopped into small florets, peel the stalk and dice, and chop any leaves.
+Can also replace with frozen broccoli]

-• 1 litre vegan stock boiling, use 1 stock cube/2-3 teaspoons stock powder/paste or half water and half ready-made vegetable stock
+• 1 litre vegetable stock [boiling, use 1 stock cube/2-3 teaspoons stock powder/paste or half water and half ready-made vegetable stock]

 Add after pasta cooked: